alechenninger/teamwork/README.md

 integrate without the potentially debilitating requirements of a low-level integration skillset and time to exercise it.
 Sure, it'd be great if everyone had these things.
 But time is an obvious hot commodity, and not everyone cares to learn these topics.
 The applications are mostly what they care about.
-And the inversely, some mostly care about the integration platform.
-There are plenty of problems to go around, no need for everyone to solve all of them!
+And inversely, some mostly care about the integration platform.
+There are plenty of problems to go around; no need for everyone to solve all of them!

 Of course, at some point, application teams will have to get their hands dirty.
 They'll have to handle how foreign messages get into their own format, for example.
 Who else should?
 If the platform